vladdeSV/gm_extensions/SPEC.md

 #### Value type specifiers

-The `value` type must not specify any type which is defined by GMETD, but rather explicity types not defined my GMETD
+The `value` type must not specify any type which is defined by GMETD.

 ## Examples of type specifiers